wbamberg/idl-reference/docs/nsITableEditor.md

 </table>

 ### setSelectionAfterTableEdit(aTable, aRow, aCol, aDirection, aSelected) ###
- Preferred direction to search for neighboring cell
+<code> Preferred direction to search for neighboring cell
 when trying to locate a cell to place caret in after
 a table editing action.
 Used for aDirection param in SetSelectionAfterTableEdit

- Reset a selected cell or collapsed selection (the caret) after table editing
+</code><code> Reset a selected cell or collapsed selection (the caret) after table editing

 @param aTable      A table in the document
 @param aRow        The row ...